The Rutles 2: Can't Buy Me Lunch

-The Rutles 2: Can't Buy Me Lunch (also known as The Rutles: Evolution) is a re-telling of the 1978 mockumentary All You Need Is Cash, in a modern setting.
+The Rutles 2: Can't Buy Me Lunch (also known as The Rutles: Evolution or Can't Buy Me Lunch: Another Look at The Rutles) is a re-telling of the 1978 mockumentary All You Need Is Cash, in a modern setting.
 It premiered at the Don't Knock the Rock film festival on August 16, 2003.

 Plot

 Twenty-four years after the original, documentarist Melvin Hall (Eric Idle) interviews musicians, actors, and other entertainment figures about the days of the popular band The Rutles.